 The Manchester Police Domestic and Sexual Violence Unit is overseen by Sergeant Brian Cosio.
-The Unit consists of five DV investigators, one adult sexual assault investigator, a full-time victim advocate, a DV Prosecution Unit at the District Court, one AmeriCorps Victim Assistance Program position, and one advocate assigned to the Adverse Childhood Experieces Response Team.
+The Unit consists of four DV investigators, one adult sexual assault investigator, a full-time victim advocate, a DV Prosecution Unit at the District Court, one AmeriCorps Victim Assistance Program position, and one advocate assigned to the Adverse Childhood Experieces Response Team.

 The unit works in conjunction with the Domestic Violence Project.
 This project is a grant funded community- based effort to support all victims of domestic violence and aims to hold offenders accountable for their actions.
 By working with the YWCA Crisis Services, the Hillsborough County Attorney's Office, and the NH Department of Corrections, this project serves the Manchester Community to better educate everyone about domestic violence, keep victims safe and hold offenders accountable.

 Domestic Violence District Court Unit: 603-628-6379

 Domestic Violence Unit